influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 #### `endianness` (optional)

 This specifies the endianness of the data.
-If not specified, the parser will fallback to the "host" endianness, assuming that the message and Telegraf machine share the same endianness.
+If not specified, the parser will fall back to the "host" endianness, assuming that the message and Telegraf machine share the same endianness.
 Alternatively, you can explicitly specify big-endian format (`"be"`) or little-endian format (`"le"`).